erNail/composer-vagrant-box/README.md

 A ready-to-go Vagrant Box (VM) for working with Hyperledger Fabric via Hyperledger Composer and Hyperledger Explorer.
 The setup mostly follows the guide at https://hyperledger.github.io/composer/installing/development-tools.html .

 Note: The installation process is a bit complicated at the moment and there is little to no error handling.
-However, in most cases the setup should cancel if an error occurs.Still, it is advised to check the console output for errors.
+However, in most cases the setup should cancel if an error occurs.
+Still, it is advised to check the console output for errors.
 Furthermore, you can't start more than one VM, because there will be conflicts with ip's and forwarded ports.
-You'd have to edit the Vagrantfile to allow multiple VM's
+You'd have to edit the Vagrantfile to allow multiple VM's.

 ## Requirements
 You need Vagrant to use the VM: https://www.vagrantup.com/